O-X-L/firewall-testing-framework/docs/source/_include/warn_develop.rst

 .. warning::
-    This project still in early development! **DO NOT USE IN PRODUCTION!**
+    This project still in early development!